FOSS-Cell-GECPKD/Todo-List/README.md

 ```
 git clone https://github.com/FOSS-Cell-GECPKD/Todo-List.git
 ```
+Make your own branch<br/>
+Do the changes<br/>
+Commit the code with a proper message<br/>
+Push the code to the remote repository. <br/>
+create the Pull Request, and wait for merge<br/>
+Always make 1 PR at time.<br/>

 ## Community
 Discussions about Todo-List takes place on <a href="https://gitter.im/FOSS-Cell-GECPKD/Todo-List">Gitter chat</a>.
 Anyone is welcome to join these conversations.